 You also want to make sure that the kids do have a good grip on the push pin.
 There are some neat Jumbo push pins that may be good for kids with a really weak grasp, and the small push pins can fit inside a pencil grip to help work on that grasp.
 I only had some little round push pins, which I put inside a basic pencil top eraser.
 The eraser is the perfect shape for a tripod grasp.

 I love this set of poke pictures because they are not too big and they have the dots at the perfect distance apart.
 They are made by the same therapist who created the original Pencil Obstacle Courses.
 Included are 21 different pictures as well as upper and lower case alphabet and numbers.
-You can also find them on Therapy Fun Store.
+You can also find them on My Therapy Shop.